p55

 wiki ~ Nelson Mandela

 The chromatic scale.
 By half steps, augmented unison and minor second interval depending.
 While as guitarists we can always still get between any pitches by bending a string or two, in theory the smallest theoretical division of equal temper tuning is the interval of a half step.
 This translates to one fret on our guitars and creates consecutive half steps of the chromatic scale.
 Here is the loop of pitch letter names.
 Looks familiar yes?
 The historical, organic origins of this loop is the topic of our discussions titled silent architecture.
-Examine the pitches of the chromatic scale.
+Please examine the pitches of the chromatic scale.
 Example 1.

 C